Notes from the trip

 It is difficult to give a complete list of all birds we encountered, but let’s say all sorts and variety of parrots, parakeets, pheasants, fowls, ducks, goose, weaver birds, Ibis etc... but for us the most interesting, and entertaining, was certainly a very notorious Peach-fronted Parakeet, known to hitch hike a ride on visitors head or shoulders.
 And your indeed for some reason, was chosen by this parakeet, it suddenly flew out of the trees and landed on my shoulder, immediately taking a great interest and delight in biting and poking at my camera shoulder trap!
 It was not just hitching a ride, actually.... it just stayed there for a whole two hours, even refusing to take off when I needed to go to the bathroom.

 It finally let me go when we almost reached the end of our tour near the duck pond.
-Maybe it was out of his forested area and did not like it so much in the open, or maybe was it just tired of me.
-As we walked towards the gate and the adjacent Monkeyland, I turned around hoping to see it again, but was unfortunately long gone: maybe looking for its next victim!
+Maybe it was out of his forested area and did not like it so much in the open, or maybe it was just tired of me.
+As we walked towards the gate and the adjacent Monkeyland, I turned around hoping to see it again, but it was unfortunately long gone: maybe looking for its next victim!

-Howler monkey was also a nice spotting, along with lemurs, a few large turtles slowly ambling along the paths, and more of the same after a while until we neared the exit, where a some feeding table on a pole attracted quite a large crowd of primates.
-And that’s when I think took our last shots and decided enough primates for a morning.
+Howler monkey was also a nice spotting, along with lemurs, a few large turtles slowly ambling along the paths, and more of the same after a while until we neared the exit, where a feeding table on a pole attracted quite a large crowd of primates.
+And that’s when I think we took our last shots and decided enough primates for a morning.
 It was time to go!

 DAY 5

-Being on holidays, especially on a safari or grand tour, is hard work, as we rose again early and departed our night stop to visit a Cheetah sanctuary and one of the famed Ostrich farm.
+Being on holidays, especially on a safari or grand tour, is hard work, as we rose again early and departed our night stop to visit a Cheetah sanctuary and one of the famed Ostrich farms.
 I was very excited to meet the Cheetah.

 It was a mesmerising experience.
-And after we had all had our turn, we toured the rest of the facility, where lions, other Cheetahs, Bat-eared fixes (very cute), and Meerkats could also be found, and came across a smaller enclosure where a baby Cheetah was sitting close to the fence.
+And after we had all had our turn, we toured the rest of the facility, where lions, other Cheetahs, Bat-eared foxes (very cute), and Meerkats could also be found, and came across a smaller enclosure where a baby Cheetah was sitting close to the fence.
 Needless to say, the urge to grab it and bring it back home was strong (joking, but still...).

-The tour started at the Ostrich feather offices, where we were educated to the work behind collecting and working the famed feathers, finding their ways into different industries all over the world, as well as the notoriously large eggs!
+The tour started at the Ostrich feather offices, where we were educated on the work behind collecting and working the famed feathers, finding their ways into different industries all over the world, as well as the notoriously large eggs!

-All that said and done, we moved to the back of the farm where the beasts were kept, and went through another show where one could ride one (not race) for some photos opportunities: I must admit to be a bit tensed, fearing it would just take off!
+All that said and done, we moved to the back of the farm where the beasts were kept, and went through another show where one could ride one (not race) for some photo opportunities: I must admit to being a bit tensed, fearing it would just take off!
 But the farm’s staff did race them: looked very unstable but managed to complete the circuit somehow.
 Hats off!

-Although we were given big buckets of corns, and placed alongside the fence, those big birds came in fast and hungry and plunged their long neck into the buckets.
+Although we were given big buckets of corns and placed alongside the fence, those big birds came in fast and hungry and plunged their long neck into the buckets.
 You really had to hold that bucket firmly because they were digging in with force and resolution to the last grain!
-We also had the opportunity to visit the baby Ostrich, result of their breeding program at the farm, and that more or less concluded our visit here: until we went to the restaurant.
+We also had the opportunity to visit the baby Ostrich, the result of their breeding program at the farm, and that more or less concluded our visit here: until we went to the restaurant.

 On the menu: Ostrich steak.

-After all the unpacking done, and a few minutes spent refreshing myself, I headed back to the main foyer for an evening drink, especially enjoying myself with a few cool Amarula Cream.
-Dinner was served, ambiance was great, but it seems we were all also eager to go back to our villas and prepare our gear.
+After all the unpacking was done, and a few minutes spent refreshing myself, I headed back to the main foyer for an evening drink, especially enjoying myself with a few cool Amarula Cream.
+Dinner was served, the ambiance was great, but it seems we were all also eager to go back to our villas and prepare our gear.

 If anything came and snatched me, wild beast or ET, nobody would know!
 I kind of chuckled.
-But a few minutes later I decided to pack, shower, and get a few hours’ sleep before yet another early morning rise and drive to our next destination, closer, and closer to the Cape!
+But a few minutes later, I decided to pack, shower, and get a few hours’ sleep before yet another early morning rise and drive to our next destination, closer and closer to the Cape!

 DAY 6

-It was a bit fresh, in the open plain, sitting and waiting, and not until the sun started warming up the air, and the first Meerkats showed up, did we forgot all about the early morning rise and cold in our bones (at least for me!)
+It was a bit fresh, in the open plain, sitting and waiting, and not until the sun started warming up the air, and the first Meerkats showed up, did we forget all about the early morning rise and cold in our bones (at least for me!)

 The Meerkats were everything you could have hoped for.
 Adorable, for sure.
 A bit sleepy first, as they emerged from their burrows, one at a time, standing up on their hind legs and using the tail for steady balance, surveying the surroundings and above sky for any sign of danger: I was smiling, as a 'National Geographic' or 'David Attenborough' voice in my head was trying to narrate the moment...
-And as the air was warming up some more the activity ramped up, and they dared to venture a bit further from their hole in the ground, coming even a bit closer to us.
+And as the air was warming up, some more the activity ramped up even more, and they dared to venture a bit further from their hole in the ground, coming even a bit closer to us.

-No surprise, the little ones were of course a riot, being a bit more active and curious about everything around them, and at times required the parents to stepped in and prevent them from going out too far.
+No surprise, the little ones were of course, a riot, being a bit more active and curious about everything around them, and at times required the parents to step in and prevent them from going out too far.
 And I guess it was around that time, about an hour before the first Meerkat poked its head out of the ground, that they decided to leave their home and go forage and hunt (I assume), and were soon all out of reach.

-That was our cue, and we did the same, walking back the long way to the lodge, packing, and driving to our very much anticipated next stop: elephants close encounter!
+That was our cue, and we did the same, walking back the long way to the lodge, packing, and driving to our very much anticipated next stop: elephants' close encounter!

 We were making our way with two of the smallest ones, but could see some much bigger ones further down the valley, along some Greater Kudus.
 And soon we arrived at the stop, meeting and greeting with one of the older, bigger bulls.
-They were extremely gentle, letting us come intimately close, touching their trunk, tusks, feeling the incredibly rough and wrinkled texture of their skin, and of course: giving them treats.
+They were extremely gentle, letting us come intimately close, touching their trunk, tusks, feeling the incredibly rough and wrinkled texture of their skin, and of course, giving them treats.

 We unfortunately had to leave the elephants and drive back to the lodge, and our way down South towards Hermanus.
 And as we drove closer to the sea, we could see a change of climate and landscape.
-No more mountains for now, just rolling hills mostly covered in mist, and I could almost taste the salt in the cooler air too!
+No more mountains for now, just rolling hills mostly covered in mist, and I could almost taste the salt in the cooler air, too!

 DAY 7

-Also mentioned were of course climate change and sea surface temperature, redistributing their prey, and human activity along the coast.
-As a consequence this area we were going to visit was very strictly guarded and restricted, with pathways to follow and close interaction prohibited.
+Also mentioned were, of course, climate change and sea surface temperature, redistributing their prey, and human activity along the coast.
+As a consequence, this area we were going to visit was very strictly guarded and restricted, with pathways to follow and close interaction prohibited.

 DAY 8

 We still had a bit of time before our long drive to Cape Town, and decided to spend a bit more time along the coast, and came across a small colony of African penguins, further down the beach where rocks protruded, taking over space from the sand.
 They were everywhere!
-Very buys going here and there, nesting, catching fish, surfing maybe for fun it seemed, and otherwise doing very penguin-ish things.
+Very busy going here and there, nesting, catching fish, surfing maybe for fun, it seemed, and otherwise doing very penguin-ish things.
 It was difficult at times to know where and what to shoot, and the trick was really to select a subject doing something specific: then you could take a good click.

-Alas, time had come, and we had to leave behind this amazing place!
+Alas, the time had come, and we had to leave behind this amazing place!
 I could not help thinking what it could, or would, be like living nearby, having such an unreal vista to soak your soul into day and out, sunny or stormy, the endless walks, joyful aimless wandering...

 Back to Cape of Good Hope, after coming back down to the main shore, we spent some time photographing flocks of Cape Cormorant flying fast and low, skimming the top of white-capped waves.
-Although not matching the ferocious winds at the top, it was still quite windy at sea level, and we could feel the sea salt spray on our face, which was always a delightful feeling.
+Although not matching the ferocious winds at the top, it was still quite windy at sea level, and we could feel the sea salt spray on our faces, which was always a delightful feeling.

 DAY 9